rise8-us/delivery-playbooks/docs/content/roles/Engineering-Role-Definition.md

 ### Team collaboration and communication:
 * Attend team ceremonies
-* Participate in how to break down stories into smaller, actionable tasks.
+* Participate in how to break down stories into smaller, actionable tasks
 * Communicate upcoming absences in advance
 * Ask questions when tasks or concepts are unclear
 * Communicate when more time is needed to grasp a concept